J100x/J100x.github.io/resume.md

 -Graduated with Distinction from my master's program in Financial Technology from Strathclyde, which was the first university to launch a graduate program in FinTech (2017) and is ranked #6 in Accounting & Finance in the UK.

--Built a Fintech students’ society in my Masters as part of a team named Decentralized Society.
+-Built a Fintech students’ society in my Masters as part of a team named 'Decentralized Society'.

 -Selected to be a representative for the University of Strathclyde in promoting their new FinTech Master's program worldwide.